Bond Vibrations, Infrared Spectroscopy, and the “Ball and Spring” Model

 In theory, we should be able to observe the spacing between these peaks (so-called “fine structure”).
-In practice, we tend not to, for reasons that aren’t that important for our purposes. [ If you’re desperate to know why not, here’s a footnote.]
+In practice, we tend not to, for reasons that aren’t that important for our purposes. [ If you’re desperate to know why not, Note 1.]

 In rare cases we can see the fine structure in UV spectra, however.
 For example, look at the UV spectrum of benzene, below.
 See those individual peaks?
 Those represent transitions into individual vibrational energy levels.

 We sometimes represent transitions from ground to excited states using a Franck-Condon diagram.
 You can think of it as a more rigorous version of our stadium analogy.